AltPhilipp/Basel1_SportsCarRental/README.md

 - As an administrator, I want to update the details of the sports cars in our inventory, so that all the specifications and availability are correct.

-- As an administrator, I want to remove sports cars from our inventory that are no longer for rent, to ensure our users see only those cars that they can book.
+- As an administrator, I want to delete sports cars from our inventory that are no longer for rent, to ensure our users see only those cars that they can book.

+- As an administrator, I want to make cars unavailable for booking, to ensure customer cannont select cars during the booking process which are beeing maintained.

 #### User Management:
 - As a user, I want to browse all the information on the website without needing to create an account, so that I can freely explore the available options.

 - As a user, I want to make a booking without needing to create an account, so that I can quickly and easily arrange my driving experience.

-- As a user, I want to provide my full name and driver's license ID when making a booking, so that my identity and eligibility can be verified.

 - As an administrator, I want to manage all information about cars, insurance packages, and racetracks, so that I can keep the system up to date and accurate.

-- As an administrator, I want to view all bookings, so that I can manage and oversee the reservations made by visitors.

-- As an administrator, I want to edit bookings, so that I can update or correct details as needed.

 - As an administrator, I want to log into my account, so that I can access the admin-only section to perform tasks related to car management and booking oversight.

-- As an administrator, I want to see what bookings have been made, so that I can monitor and manage rental activities effectively.

-### Booking:
+#### Booking:
 - As a user, I want to select a date and time for my booking, so that I can schedule my driving experience at my convenience.

 - As a user, I want to choose a sports car, a racetrack, and an insurance package as part of my booking, so that I can customize my experience to my preferences.

+- As a user, I want to provide my full name and driver's license ID when making a booking, so that my identity and eligibility can be verified.

 - As an administrator, I want to view all bookings, so that I can manage and oversee the reservations made by visitors.

 - As an administrator, I want to edit bookings, so that I can update or correct details as needed.

+### Use Case:
+As discussed with you lecturers we do not have to provide both user stories and use cases as one is enough.

 ## Design
 We have decided to stay with the sleek modern feel that budibase default uses.
 For the logo we also chose a sleek and simplistic design of a sportscar, fitting the brand image.